ReveredEye/mlopsZoomCamp/README.md

 # mlopsZoomCamp
 Main repository for my own progression through the MLOps Zoom camp course.
+To activate or deactivate python environment in codespaces use `source <interpreter directory>/bin/activate` or `. deactivate`.

 # Link to course info:
 https://github.com/DataTalksClub/mlops-zoomcamp/tree/main